Home

 The workers’ compensation system is a valuable asset to everyone working in Concord, NC.
 While some industries, like construction, are inherently more dangerous than others, the reality is that anyone can potentially sustain an injury from work.
 Some work injuries are acute, resulting from accidents or sudden strains while performing specific job duties.
 Others are acquired from repeated exposure to the same work conditions or consistently performing the same job duties.

-If you are injured in any way at work in Concord, NC, you have the right to file a workers’ compensation claim.
+If you are injured in any way at work in Concord, NC, you have the right to file a workers’ compensation claim with the help of an experienced Concord workers’ compensation lawyer.
 Some employees may feel hesitant to report workplace injuries to their employers, concerned they may lose their jobs or face punitive actions from their supervisors if they are unable to perform their job duties.
 The workers’ compensation system exists to ensure injured workers have the support they need to recover as fully as possible from their injuries.
 Employers are legally obligated to assist claimants with their workers’ compensation claims, providing them with the forms and other materials they need to file their claims.

 Bob Bollinger and the team at Bollinger Law Firm, PC, can provide valuable legal support when you need it after a workplace accident.
 While the workers’ compensation system may seem straightforward, an injured employee can face significant problems in filing their claim if they do not have legal counsel.
 Workers’ compensation coverage is a form of insurance, and insurance companies tend to look for any and all reasons they can find to reduce or deny claims.
 We can guide you through your workers’ compensation claim and ensure you receive the benefits you need to recover.